FoA-game/FonBay/EP1/stories.md

 Name: ■■■■■■■, Gender: Not applicable, Age: 23, Admission Date: A.R.
 175, Day 226

 **Medical Summary:**
 The patient has undergone extensive genetic editing and mechanical transformation, with the majority of their skeletal, muscular, and nervous systems replaced by prosthetics.
 Only 22.4% of their bodily composition remains organic, including some internal organs and most brain tissue.
-Currently, the patient exhibits severe symptoms of depression and identity disorder, with no reported addiction to electrical stimuli.
+Currently, the patient exhibits severe depression and significant identity disorders, reporting an inability to "sense their true self."

 **Clinical Presentation:**
 - The patient shows emotional detachment and significant symptoms of depression, diagnosed as a neurotransmitter imbalance caused by the prosthetic transformation.